songweizhi/songweizhi.github.io/index.md

 In early 2023, I relocated to The Chinese University of Hong Kong (**CUHK**) to expand my knowledge on Phylogenomics.
 Later the same year, I joined The Hong Kong University of Science and Technology (**HKUST**) as a Research Assistant Professor to continue my research on Bioinformatics and animal-microbe symbioses.

-Interested in bioinformatics, phylogenomics or animal-microbe symbioses?
-Shoot me an email to explore possibilities!

 ### Links

 + [HKUST Profile](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=weizhi-song-ocessongwz)